Samrat-Doi/Music-Recommendation-System/README.md

 - *Recommendation-centric metrics*
 - *Personaization*

-### Classification Accuracy Metrics:
+#### Classification Accuracy Metrics:
 This type of metrics measures whether this recommender system can recommend correct tracks to correct user The exact rating or ranking of objects is ignored

-* Precision@k: (num of top k recommendations that are relevant)/(num of items that are recommended)
-       - First, we look at two lists:
-           - first list: items that user interacted with
-           - second list: items that are recommended
-      - Second, we find the number of intersected items between the two lists
-      - Third, we divide it (number of intersected items) by the number of the **second** list
+* Precision@k*: (num of top k recommendations that are relevant)/(num of items that are recommended) First, we look at two lists: first list: items that user interacted with second list: items that are recommended Second, we find the number of intersected items between the two lists Third, we divide it (number of intersected items) by the number of the **second** list

-* Recall@k: It is a fraction of top 'k' recommended items that are in a set of items relevant to the user.
+* Recall@k*: It is a fraction of top 'k' recommended items that are in a set of items relevant to the user.
-      - First we look at two lists:
+      First we look at two lists:
-          - first list: items that user interacted with
-          - second list: items that are recommended
+          first list: items that user interacted with second list: items that are recommended
-      - Second we find the number of intersected items between the two lists
-      - Third we divide it (number of intersected items) by the number of the **first** list
+      Second we find the number of intersected items between the two lists Third we divide it (number of intersected items) by the number of the **first** list

-* F1@k: It's a formula that compines the above two metrics [Precision, recall]
+* F1@k*: It's a formula that compines the above two metrics [Precision, recall]
-      - Denominator: inverse of summation (of the inverse of recall and precision) divided by  two
+      Denominator: inverse of summation (of the inverse of recall and precision) divided by  two
-      - First: we take the inverse of precision then the inverse of recall
+      First: we take the inverse of precision then the inverse of recall
-      - Second: take the summation of both of them (recall inverse + precision inverse)
+      Second: take the summation of both of them (recall inverse + precision inverse)
-      - Third: divide this summation by two
+      Third: divide this summation by two
-      - Finally: F1 score is the inverse of the result
+      Finally: F1 score is the inverse of the result

 ![](https://www.researchgate.net/profile/Sebastian-Bittrich/publication/330174519/figure/fig1/AS:711883078258689@1546737560677/Confusion-matrix-Exemplified-CM-with-the-formulas-of-precision-PR-recall-RE.png)

+*Matthews correlation coefficient (MCC)*:
-Matthews correlation coefficient (MCC): It overcomes the drawbacks of F1 score
+- It overcomes the drawbacks of F1 score.
-    As we see in our calculations that F1 score doesn't consider True negative items
+- As we see in our calculations that F1 score doesn't consider True negative items.

-    True negative is a term called for those items which recommender system does't put into his list because these items are not similar to the user.
+- True negative is a term called for those items which recommender system does't put into his list because these items are not similar to the user.

     ![](https://miro.medium.com/max/1400/1*R6_BTaMSdCLdNBa0oauFQQ.png)

 ### Predictive Accuracy metrics:
     This type of metrics measures how ratings calculated by recommender system is close to user ratings

-Mean Absolute Error (MAE): The difference between what user actual rate to what our system predicts.
+*Mean Absolute Error (MAE)*: The difference between what user actual rate to what our system predicts.
     First: you take the difference between actual and predictive rating for every all items of one user.
     Second: take the average of all these diferences. hence you have MAE for one user.
     Third: apply the above two steps on all users so that you have MAE for every user.